Asia stocks firm as Fed props up rate cut expectations

 Wall Street shares shook off a sluggish start and moved higher overnight thanks to Williams' dovish comments.

-MSCI's broadest index of Asia-Pacific shares outside Japan was up 1%, bouncing back from the previous day's losses.
+Elsewhere in Asia, the Shanghai Composite Index rose 0.8%, Australian stocks added 0.75% and South Korea's KOSPI gained 1.4%.

-Over the week, the index has climbed a modest 1%, as riskier assets were partly capped by U.S. President Donald Trump's reiteration of his threat to impose further duties on Chinese imports.
 The two sides resumed talks recently to seek an end to a year-long trade war that has rattled financial markets and slowed global growth.
+But most analysts don't expect an agreement any time soon, with some predicting a strong risk of further tariff escalation.

 "Dovish Fed policy expectations do provide support for the equity markets, which are set to rebound after suffering losses the previous day," said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui DS Asset Management.
 "But factors such as U.S.-China trade issues and tensions over Iran are likely to limit the markets' gains."